iffy/generalconference/data/eng/1993-04/022-gifts/text.md

 _Felt a tinge of regret_

-_For being a little too kind._ [18]
+_For being a little too kind._[18]

-Fourth, the gift of life--even immortality.
+Fourth, **the gift of life**--even immortality.
 Our Heavenly Father's plan contains the ultimate expressions of true love.
 All that we hold dear, even our families, our friends, our joy, our knowledge, our testimonies, would vanish were it not for our Father and His Son, the Lord Jesus Christ.
-Among the most cherished thoughts and writings in this world is the divine statement of truth: "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."
+Among the most cherished thoughts and writings in this world is the divine statement of truth: "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."[19]
-[19]

 This precious Son, our Lord and Savior, atoned for our sins and the sins of all.
-That memorable night in Gethsemane His suffering was so great, His anguish so consuming that He pleaded, "Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt."
-[20]  Later, on the cruel cross, He died that we might live, and live everlastingly.
+That memorable night in Gethsemane His suffering was so great, His anguish so consuming that He pleaded, "Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt."[20]
+Later, on the cruel cross, He died that we might live, and live everlastingly.
 Resurrection morning was preceded by pain, by suffering in accordance with the divine plan of God.
 Before Easter there had to be a cross.
 The world has witnessed no greater gift, nor has it known more lasting love.

 Nephi gives to us our charge: "Ye must press forward with a steadfastness in Christ, having a perfect brightness of hope, and a love of God and of all men.